-Congratulations on your purchase of the CSW2012-X inverter.
-The CSW2012-X is a "pure" sine wave inverter with an internal transfer switch and is sold under the Magnum-Dimensions brand from Sensata Technologies.
+Congratulations on your purchase of the CMW3012H inverter.
+The CMW3012H is a "modified" sine wave inverter with an internal transfer switch and is sold under the Magnum-Dimensions brand from Sensata Technologies.
 This unit is designed to be powerful, yet simple to operate, and will provide you with reliable AC power for trouble-free use.
-Please read this chapter to familiarize yourself with the features and benefits of your CSW2012-X inverter.
+Please read this chapter to familiarize yourself with the features and benefits of your CMW3012H inverter.